 Each dealer must maintain blanket liability insurance coverage for all vehicles owned or associated with the business.
 Minimum insurance limits are:

-After the dealer regulatory license has been obtained, the dealer must visit the county licensing office to purchase the appropriate privilege license(s) (Sections 40-12-51, 40-12-62, or 40-12-169).Alabama license plates are purchased from the license plate official in the county in which the dealer is licensed to conduct business.
+After the dealer regulatory license has been obtained, the dealer must visit the county licensing office to purchase the appropriate privilege license(s) (Sections 40-12-51, 40-12-62, or 40-12-169).
+Dealer plates will be issued by ALDOR, contingent upon proof of the appropriate privilege licenses.
+Dealer plates may be requested through your MyDMV account.

 Dealer (D) and motorcycle dealer plate restrictions:

 - New motor vehicle dealers may obtain a combined total of 35 dealer and motorcycle dealer license plates.